How Warren Buffett Evaluates Stocks: Key Metrics to Consider

 1. The Importance of Patience

 These case studies also highlight the value of patience.
-Buffett didn’t buy these companies expecting to make a quick buck; he bought them with the expectation that their value would increase over the long term.
+Buffett didn’t acquire these companies expecting to make a quick buck; he acquired them with the expectation that their value would increase over the long term.
 And indeed, they have.

 The Importance Of Being Contrarian As An Investor - digital art